jackyaz/spdMerlin/README.md

 spdMerlin uses [Speedtest CLI](https://www.speedtest.net/apps/cli)

-spdMerlin includes the required licenses, which must be accepted on first run of Speedtest CLI
+spdMerlin includes the required licenses, which must be accepted on first run of Speedtest CLI.

 This script began as a user-friendly installer for a personal project developed by [JGrana](https://www.snbforums.com/members/jgrana.20663/)

-### This script uses a large amount of RAM/memory when the speedtest is running, and as such a swap file is required
+A swap file is required to ensure smooth operation of the script.

-### The speedtest is scheduled to run at 12 past and 42 past the hour, every hour, by default
+The speedtest is scheduled to run at 12 past and 42 past the hour, every hour, by default.

 ![Menu UI](https://puu.sh/ETs9A/767afcaf6c.png)